 No breast pump is going to be as efficient as babies are at emptying the breast, and some moms are not going to be able to produce enough milk with just pumping.
 But with that being said, there are many moms who have been successful with exclusively pumping.

-You will know if you are meeting your baby’s needs if they are having at least 6 wet diapers a day, regular bowel movements, gaining weight, and seem happy and healthy overall.
+You will know if you are meeting your baby’s needs if they are having at least 6 wet diapers a day, regular bowel movements, good weight gain, and seem happy and healthy overall.

 Because breast milk is so easily digestible, it can be easy for caregivers to overfeed your baby and deplete your stash quickly, leaving you feeling like you’re not making enough for your baby.
 To avoid overfeeding, make sure your baby is being fed 1 to 1.5 oz. for every hour you’re away and make sure all caregivers are doing paced bottle feedings (source).